All Episodes

 Well, we set up this ambush at midnight.

-And we had two individuals walk into our ambush.
+And we had two individuals walk into our ambush, and we opened fire with blanks.

-So, we scrambled, shooting our blanks at these individuals, and they separated.
+So we scrambled, shooting our blanks at these individuals, and they separated.

 One went one way, one went the other way.